-So far this year, 43 kids have found a way to shoot a gun and hurt someone, which is inexcusable.
-If you must keep guns in your home, you must also responsibly secure your gun at all times — away from any unauthorized person, especially a child.
+If you must keep guns in your home, they have to be responsibly secured at all times — away from any unauthorized person, especially a child.

-“Stop.
+It's crucial to teach kids what to do if they find a gun, says Shawn Pappas of Suarez International Firearms Training: “Stop.
 Don’t touch.
 Get away.
-Tell a trustworthy adult," Pappas says.
-“Stop” can buy them precious time to remember what else you’ve taught them.
+Tell a trustworthy adult."
 An undisturbed gun will not fire, making “don’t touch” vitally important.
-Kids need to know to “get away” from the gun, even if it means leaving a friend’s home abruptly in the middle of a playdate should they find a gun stuck in a couch.
-And kids need to understand whom they can trust to tell — and that may not be the friend's parent who owns the gun.
+Kids need to know to “get away” from the gun, even if it means leaving a friend’s home abruptly in the middle of a playdate if they find a gun stuck in a couch.
+And they need to know whom they can trust to tell, which may not be the person who owns the gun.

-“Let them watch you clean it, dry fire and so on," from a safe distance, Luell suggests.
-"Removing the mystery early is key," as is emphasizing that these are dangerous weapons.
+Both Luell and Pappas recommend removing any potentially appealing mystery about guns early.
+In other words, don't keep their existence a secret from your kids.
 Be sure to make a distinction between any real guns your child sees — in real life or on TV — and toy versions.
-Always emphasize the fact that guns are not toys and steer kids clear of both if you can.
+Always emphasize the fact that guns are not toys, but steer kids clear of both versions if you can.

-“Your children will learn from TV and media about guns unless you step in and educate them first.
-Don't let them think it's a game or that guns are to be taken lightly," Luell said.
-“It’s easier to train a child than a gun,” says Pappas.
-“All that your children have, especially when they leave your home and supervision, is the knowledge and guidance you have given them.”
-You have a moral and often legal obligation to give them the tools and information they need should you not be there to help them.
+“All that your children have, especially when they leave your home and supervision, is the knowledge and guidance you have given them,” says Pappas.
+You have a moral and often legal obligation to give them the tools and information they need for times when you're not around.

 And you'll see personalized content just for you whenever you click the My Feed .